Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 ### Other
 - [ ] Acknowlegements
-- [ ] Site's Description
+- [X] Site's Description
 - [X] Real skills on landing page.
 - [X] Prepare CV
+- [ ] Table of contents (if GitHub supports it)
+- [ ] Text of not sending on contact's page

 ## Development
 This part is dedicated to the page's development.
 ### Strategy plane
+#### Stage 1 User Stories
+##### As a First-Time visitor
+1. As a First-Time visitor, I want to understand what this site is about and what I can learn from it.
+2. As a First-Time Visitor, I want to find all the information quickly.

+##### As a Recruiter
+1. As a recruiter, I want to download the CV.
+2. As a recruiter, I want to be able to access the contact information I need with ease and efficiency.
+3. As a recruiter, I want to explore more about a person in social networks.
+4. As a recruiter, I want to know a person's projects.

+##### As a Site Owner
+1. As a site owner, I want to create a professional web presence that includes my skills and experience.
+2. As a site owner, I want to be easily contactable by recruiters.

 #### User requirements
 The purpose of the space is to market myself and get hired.
 The following requirements reflect this purpose.
-•	Used technologies should reflect my skills in UI design and development.
+* Used technologies should reflect my skills in UI design and development.
-•	It contains the list of skills and experience I have acquired.
+* It contains the list of skills and experience I have acquired.
 The accent should be on IT skills with complementary business skills.
-•	The first page (landing page) should be eye-catching and encourage a visitor to explore further.
+* The first page (landing page) should be eye-catching and encourage a visitor to explore further.
-•	The site contains links to my Facebook, GitHub and LinkedIn profiles.
+* The site contains links to my Facebook, GitHub and LinkedIn profiles.
-•	There is an opportunity to download the whole CV.
+* There is an opportunity to download the whole CV.
-•	It must have a Contact page.
+* It must have a Contact page.
-•	Pass Code Institute assessment.
+* Pass Code Institute assessment.
 Optional:
-•	SEO features.
+* SEO features.
 #### Code Institute requirements
 Main Technologies
 Required: HTML, CSS